Gary Siplin

-Gary Anthony Siplin (born October 21, 1954, in Orlando, Florida) was a Democratic member of the Florida Senate, representing the 19th District from 2003.
-Previously he was a member of the Florida House of Representatives from 2000 through 2002.
+Gary Anthony Siplin (born October 21, 1954) was a Democratic member of the Florida Senate, representing the 19th district from 2002 to 2012.
+He was previously a member of the Florida House of Representatives from 2000 to 2002.

+Early life and education

 Siplin earned a B.A. in political science from Johnson C. Smith University, where he became a member of Omega Psi Phi fraternity.
 He then attended the University of Pittsburgh, earning an M.A. in Public and International Affairs.
-His Juris Doctor was earned at the Duquesne University School of Law.
+His juris doctor was earned at the Duquesne University School of Law.

+Career and conviction

-In 2006, Siplin was charged after a state employee assisted with his re-election campaign during work hours.
-The case initially resulted in a conviction on one felony count and one misdemeanor.
-The following year, the Florida Fifth District Court of Appeal reviewed the case, reversed the felony conviction, and ruled that the evidence did not demonstrate criminal intent.
-The court remanded the case for further proceedings on the misdemeanor count.
-During the appeals process, Siplin continued to serve in the Florida Senate, and legislative leaders deferred any disciplinary action until the appeals were resolved.
+In 2006, Siplin was charged in connection with allegations that a state employee had performed tasks related to his re-election campaign during regular work hours.
+A jury later found him guilty on one felony count of grand theft and one misdemeanor count of using the services of a public employee for political purposes.

+On December 28, 2007, the Florida Fifth District Court of Appeal reversed his convictions and remanded the case to the trial court with directions that Siplin be acquitted of the felony charge, and that prosecutors be given permission to retry him on the misdemeanor charge.

 Siplin ran for his Senate seat again in 2014, losing to incumbent Geraldine Thompson in the primary by a hair.

 Legislation

-Sagging Pants Legislation
+Sagging pants legislation

 Siplin sponsored SB 228, the "droopy drawers" bill in 2011.
 The bill would require Florida public school districts to add a ban on sagging pants to their dress codes.
 This legislation was enacted by Governor Scott in May 2011.

-In-State Tuition for Non-Citizens
+In-state tuition for non-citizens

 Siplin sponsored Florida's version of the DREAM Act.
 The act would allow for in-state tuition for undocumented students.
 The bill was killed in the Senate Judiciary Committee, by a vote of 4–3.

 Trayvon Martin

-Siplin sponsored a letter to Governor Rick Scott proposing a Special Prosecutor over the Trayvon Martin case.
-The governor ultimately decided it was in the best interest of the community to elect a Special Prosecutor to the case.
+Siplin sponsored a letter to Governor Rick Scott proposing a special prosecutor to the Trayvon Martin case.
+The governor ultimately decided it was in the best interest of the community to do so.

-Later

-In recent years, Gary Siplin has continued his community engagement efforts in Central Florida through the Orlando Chamber of Commerce, supporting initiatives that promote local business growth, workforce development, and civic leadership.
-He has also been involved with Project Empath, a program dedicated to advancing emotional intelligence, mentorship, and social awareness in professional and educational environments.
-Through these initiatives, Siplin remains committed to fostering inclusive leadership and community empowerment across the Orlando region.